alt

 Pygmy goat standing next to a small mountain of pumpkins

-Cannon Hall Farm, in the Pennine foothills, makes regular appearances on Springtime on the Farm and The Yorkshire Vet.
-Alongside its array of animals – including pygmy goats, alpaca and highland cows – this farm hosts one hell of an autumn pumpkin festival.
+Cannon Hall Farm, in the Pennine foothills, makes regular TV appearances on Springtime on the Farm and The Yorkshire Vet.
+Alongside its array of animals – including pygmy goats, alpaca and highland cows – this farm hosts one heck of an autumn pumpkin festival.
 Tickets, which include all-day farm admission, also entitle every child to a free pumpkin, which you can pluck yourself from the patch.
 There’ll be pumpkin decorating stations too, as well as sheep racing tractor rides and lots of other themed activities to get stuck into.

 Visit Cannon Farm this half term